DITAWriter/pilot_training_mitchell_bomber/mdita/topics/taxiing.md

 2. Remove the towing lockpin
 3. Insert the tow bar or a piece of iron pipe and manually turn the nosewheel in line with the airplane fuselage.

-If either of the main wheels is deeply mired, dig a shallow trench, with a slight upslope, in front of the wheel.
+If either of the main wheels is deeply mired, dig a shallow trench, with a slight up-slope, in front of the wheel.
 Check to see that the nose- wheel is lined up in the direction of roll.

 Start the engines and run them up with brakes set.
 Lower the flaps, pull back on the wheel, and release the brakes.